-- Do all your laundry and put it away. - Put clean sheets on the bed. - Prepare and freeze meals in single serving containers and stock up your freezer. - Tend to any outside work or gardening. - If you care for someone, arrange help for them during and after your hospital stay.
-Let the nurses in the pre-operative assessment clinic know at your pre-operative visit if you need support/carers so that there is time to arrange adequate support for your admission and discharge. - You will not be able to do any heavy lifting for up to six weeks.
-Please advise staff as soon as possible if no one will be available to help you at home. - We recommend you avoid driving for a minimum of four to six weeks after your surgery.
+- Do all your laundry and put it away.

+- Put clean sheets on the bed.

+- Prepare and freeze meals in single serving containers and stock up your freezer.

+- Tend to any outside work or gardening. - If you care for someone, arrange help for them during and after your hospital stay.
+Let the nurses in the pre-operative assessment clinic know at your pre-operative visit if you need support/carers so that there is time to arrange adequate support for your admission and discharge. - You will not be able to lift anything heavier than a full kettle for up to 6 weeks.
+Please advise staff as soon as possible if no one will be available to help you at home. - You will not be able to drive after your surgery.
 Please arrange for someone to take you home from hospital.
 If this is not possible, please advise staff as soon as possible. - If any of these tasks increase symptoms associated with your condition, try to get help from family or friends.